frozzare/react-classed/readme.md

 ### Array of classNames

-We can pass an array of classnames and allow any type of other input:
+You can pass an array of classnames and allow any type of other input:

 ```js
 const Link = classed.a([